kumarnishu/kumarnishu/README.md

-### Hi there 👋

-Here are some ideas to get you started:
-- 🔭 Currently IGNOU MCA student and Full Stack Developer.
-- 🌱 I’m currently working on Kotlin Android Project.
+🔭 Full-Stack Developer with experience in building and deploying production-ready applications.

+🌱 Currently enhancing skills in Android development using Kotlin And React Native and exploring advanced system design concepts.

-- 👯 I’m looking to collaborate on React Projects
+👯 Open to collaborating on web and backend development projects.

-- 💬 Ask me about Mern Stack Technology
+💬 Ask me about full-stack development, REST APIs, cloud deployment, and system architecture.

-- 📫 How to reach me: mail to: kumarnishu437@gmail.com
+📫 How to reach me: kumarnishu437@gmail.com

-- ⚡ Fun fact: I am mad about learning most amazing things in coding..
+⚡ Fun fact: I enjoy turning complex problems into simple, scalable solutions and constantly learning new things in tech 🚀